Bauke Mollema: 2011

 Mollema returned to action in his third Grand Tour, the Vuelta a España.
-On the steep uphill finishes in stage 5 and 8 he finished in the top five.
+On the steep uphill finishes in stages 5 and 8 he finished in the top five.
 He did not lose any crucial time in the first week and was awarded the red leader's jersey after his second place in stage 9.
 Due to his weaker time trial skills compared to other general classification contenders such as Bradley Wiggins, Chris Froome and Vincenzo Nibali, he lost the leader's jersey a day after he had won it.
 Mollema rode well after the time trial and was heading for a podium position, but he fell to fourth place overall due to the performance of Juan José Cobo on the Alto de l'Angliru.
 Mollema eventually came onto the podium in Madrid as winner of the points classification.
 It was the first time since 1992 that a Dutchman won a major classification in a Grand Tour, after Eddy Bouwmans won the young rider classification in the Tour de France.

 On 18 July 2019, Mollema was officially elevated to third overall in the Vuelta after Cobo was disqualified for being found guilty of abnormalities related to performance-enhancing drugs on his biological passport, earning Mollema his first ever podium finish in a Grand Tour.

-2012 season
+2012

 During the spring of 2012, Mollema rode his best classics campaign at the time.
 He finished 10th at his home race, the Amstel Gold Race, 7th at La Flèche Wallonne and 6th at Liège–Bastogne–Liège to take his first top 10 finishes in a monument race.
 He had no success in the Grand Tours, as he abandoned the Tour de France, and finished 28th overall at the Vuelta a España.
 He had other successes during the year, as he took his first overall podium in a World Tour stage race, when he finished 3rd in the Tour of the Basque Country.
 He also started in his first Clásica de San Sebastián finishing 5th, a race that he later had great success in.
 Mollema finished off the season with a 7th place at a rainy Giro di Lombardia.